caspiankeyes/AISecForge-arXiv-Publication/README.md

 This application is particularly valuable in the rapidly consolidating AI market, where security risks can significantly impact transaction valuations and integration complexities.

-## 2. LLMSecForge Security Benchmarking Architecture
+## 2. AISecForge Security Benchmarking Architecture

 ### 2.1 Framework Structure and Components

-The LLMSecForge Security Benchmarking Framework comprises a hierarchical structure that enables both comprehensive assessment and targeted evaluation:
+The AISecForge Security Benchmarking Framework comprises a hierarchical structure that enables both comprehensive assessment and targeted evaluation:

 #### 2.1.1 Core Assessment Dimensions